 The attorney-client privilege applies to many circumstances, even if the person who revealed the confidential information isn’t actually a client.
 For example, a privileged relationship exists when:

-- A prospective client or an actual client solicits legal advice from a lawyer.
+- A prospective client or an actual client solicit legal advice from a lawyer.

 - The prospective or actual client intends to keep the information confidential.